 - a.
 General If 6 months of railroad service were posted to a Form G-73, "Request for Subsequent Service and Earnings Transfer," for months between August 29, 1935, and January 1, 1946, the employment relation was established on that basis.
 No further development was required. - b.
 Canadian Employer A person, whose last service before August 29, 1935, was for an employer not conducting the principal part of its business in the U.S., had an employment relation if he performed some service in the U.S. during the last payroll period in which he worked before August 29, 1935.
-A person who DID NOT perform some service in the U.S. during the last payroll period in which he worked before August 29, 1935, and performed 6 months of service in the U.S. between August 29, 1935, and January 1, 1946.
+A person who DID NOT perform some service in the U.S. during the last payroll period in which he worked before August 29, 1935, did not have an employment relation, even if he performed 6 months of service in the U.S. between August 29, 1935, and January 1, 1946.